RadarGaussianDet3D: Gaussian Representation-based Real-time 3D Object Detection with 4D Automotive Radars: Related Work

 \subsection{3D Gaussian Splatting in Autonomous Driving}

 3D Gaussian Splatting (3DGS) \cite{3DGS} introduced a new paradigm in 3D reconstruction.
-Although initially proposed for camera-based novel view synthesis (NVS) in static scenes, researchers have extended it to other domains, including autonomous driving.
+Although initially proposed for camera-based novel view synthesis (NVS) in static scenes, researchers extended it to other domains, including autonomous driving.
 For instance, SplatAD \cite{SplatAD} and RadarSplat \cite{RadarSplat} extend 3DGS to NVS with LiDAR and radar sensors, respectively, while DrivingGaussian \cite{DrivingGaussian} adapts it to dynamic scenes.

-3DGS has also been applied to perception tasks such as BEV segmentation \cite{GaussianBeV,GaussianLSS}, 3D object detection \cite{RaGS}, and occupancy prediction \cite{GaussianFormer,GaussianFormer-2,GaussianWorld}.
-However, perception tasks require strong generalization ability and real-time performance, making per-scene optimization of Gaussian attributes as in the original implementation infeasible.
-Consequently, perception methods predict Gaussian attributes in a forward pass, either from feature maps \cite{GaussianBeV,GaussianLSS,GaussianPretrain} or from learnable queries \cite{GaussianFormer,GaussianFormer-2}.
-The former is simple and direct, with each Gaussian primitive predicted from a feature map element (e.g., an image pixel), making it suitable for single-modality inputs.
-In contrast, the latter is more flexible, allowing Gaussian primitives to be generated in varying quantities and supporting multi-modal inputs.
-Some works even extend this query-based strategy to end-to-end autonomous driving \cite{GaussianFusion,GaussianAD} and world models \cite{GaussianWorld}.
+3DGS has also been applied to various perception tasks, including BEV segmentation \cite{GaussianBeV,GaussianLSS}, 3D object detection \cite{RaGS}, and occupancy prediction \cite{GaussianFormer,GaussianFormer-2,GaussianWorld}.
+However, perception tasks typically require strong generalization capability and real-time inference, making per-scene optimization of Gaussian attributes in the original 3DGS formulation impractical.
+As a result, existing perception-oriented methods predict Gaussian attributes in a feed-forward manner, either directly from feature maps \cite{GaussianBeV,GaussianLSS,GaussianPretrain} or via learnable queries \cite{GaussianFormer,GaussianFormer-2}.
+In the feature-based paradigm, each Gaussian primitive is predicted directly from a feature map element (e.g., an image pixel), resulting in a simple and efficient design that is particularly suitable for single-modality inputs.
+Moreover, this one-shot prediction incurs minimal computational overhead, making it highly favorable for real-time systems.
+In contrast, query-based methods rely on iterative refinement of Gaussian primitives through repeated query-data interactions.
+While this design allows a variable number of Gaussian primitives and naturally supports multi-modal inputs, it introduces additional computational cost.
+Beyond perception subtasks, query-based Gaussian representations have also been extended to end-to-end autonomous driving \cite{GaussianFusion,GaussianAD} and world models \cite{GaussianWorld}.

 Once Gaussian primitives are predicted, they are splatted onto the BEV plane or rasterized in the 3D space, producing BEV pseudo-images or voxel grids that are subsequently processed by task-specific heads.